 Everything you need for that guest is stored within their CRM record and full transactional history is available ensuring you can generate next level marketing increasing your direct bookings and your repeat bookings year on year.

-iPro was COVID-19 ready, both product and company.
+iPro was COVID-19, both product and company.
 We easily adapted to complete home working with all our infrastructure in the cloud.
 But also iPro the product was able to allow our clients to easily transfer bookings, issue credit notes and vouchers and ensure that a difficult situation was as simple as possible for them to manage.